aminbenselim/instapaper-exporter-extension/README.md

 # Instapaper highlights exporter

-A simple Chrome extension that adds a button to your browser toolbar which, when clicked, will export your Instapaper highlights as an HTML page (with JSON output included).
+A simple Chrome extension that adds a button to your browser toolbar which, when clicked, will export your Instapaper highlights to Roam or another bullet outliner.

 ## Usage

-1. [Install the extension](https://chrome.google.com/webstore/detail/instapaper-highlights-exp/oiklmlodhebcmaijgmheoafagfhbeohm) if you haven't already.
-1. Visit [instapaper.com/notes](https://instapaper.com/notes) and make sure you're logged in.
+1. Clone or download the repository.
+1. Load unpacked extension into Chrome.
 1. Click the extension's browser button
-1. Save the exported file
+1. It will automatically open your Instapaper (you must already be logged in), go through all the pages, and finally export all new or changed annotations.
+It will keep track of which annotations have already been exported - there is a button to clear the cache.
+1. Open Roam (or Workflowy, etc) and paste.